imaging-science-group-ntu/multimxrun/README.md

 ```

 ### Unique Simulations
-Use the CSV file 'Test.csv' to specify parameters for each process of the instrument file 'Single_Hexagonal_Channel.instr' on all CPU cores, number of events is 10E6, and put all the data files into a directory called 'out', deleting all data directories afterwards:
+Use the CSV file 'Test.csv' to specify parameters for each process of the instrument file 'Single_Hexagonal_Channel.instr' on all CPU cores, number of events is 10E6, and moving all the data files resulting from the simulations into a single directory called 'out', then deleting all data directories afterwards:
 ```python
 ./multimxrun.py -r -n 10000000 -d out -c Test.csv Single_Hexagonal_Channel.instr
 ```